dgwynne/libevl/README.md

 libevl
 ===========

-This library is an Yet Another(tm) library for abstracting event handling, like `libevent` or `libev`.
+`libevl` Yet Another(tm) library for abstracting event handling, like `libevent` or `libev`.
 It aims to be familiar to users of `libevent`, and simple and robust to use.

 This was written as a result of spending time reimplimenting the `libevent` API, which led to the realisation that users of the API